saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs.md

 By default, when you attach a non-root EBS volume to an instance, its `DeleteOnTermination` attribute is set to false.
 Therefore, the default is to preserve these volumes.
 After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance.
 You must delete a volume to avoid incurring further charges.
 :::

-:::cautionAmazon EBS volumes deleted with the `TerminateInstances` API call continue to show for some time on AWS Config console
+:::cautionAmazon EBS volumes deleted with the EC2 `TerminateInstances` API call will continue to show for some time on AWS Config console
+**Context** - You can delete Amazon EBS volumes by:
+- Stopping the Amazon EC2 instance, detaching the Amazon EBS volume, and then running the [DeleteVolume](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteVolume.html) API call to remove the EBS volume from the  the list of resources in AWS Config.
+- Setting the [DeleteOnTermination](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#preserving-volumes-on-termination) attribute to true, and then running the [TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API call.

-Amazon EC2 deletes the Amazon EBS volume that has the `DeleteOnTermination` attribute set to true, but it does not publish the `DeleteVolume` API call.
+If you use the second approach, it does not publish the `DeleteVolume` API call.
 This is because AWS Config uses the `DeleteVolume` API call as a trigger with the rule, and the resource changes aren't recorded for the EBS volume.
 The EBS volume still shows as compliant or noncompliant in  AWS Config console until the baseline check every 6 hours.
 :::

 ### Update DeleteOnTermination